w3c/wai-website/collections/_tips/index.id.md

 title: Kiat Memulai
 nav_title: Gambaran Umum
 lang: id # Change "en" to the translated-language shortcode
-last_updated: 2023-11-24 # Keep the date of the English version
+last_updated: 2016-07-07 # Keep the date of the English version

+translation:
+  last_updated: 2023-11-24 # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  status: outdated

 resource:
   title: "Kiat Memulai"